-The input data for a single Processor on a module covering the forward region,includingionThe e/ identification algorithm used by the eFEX system.
-For further details see the text.
+The input data for a single Processor FPGA on a module covering the forward region, including granularity and source.
+The red area shows the core area, while the blue and violet shows the environment area.
+The orange and green shows the extra environment area added for fat jets feature extraction.

-Processing Area

-The feature-identification algorithms used by the eFEX define a core area, over which e/ and candidates are found, and a larger environment area, from which the algorithms need to receive data.
-These areas can be aggregated over the multiple instances of the algorithms computed on the eFEX, to define core and environment areas for the module.

-The core area processed by an eFEX is dependent upon the range of the data it receives.
-Three eFEXs are required to process all of the data from a strip of the calorimeters in the range || < 2.5.
-Those eFEXs that receive data from the centre of this range process a core area of 1.6 0.8 (, ), whilst those on the outside process an area of 1.7 0.8 (, ).
-In every case, the environment data received and processed by the eFEX is from an area of the calorimeters of 1.8 1.0 ( ).

-In total, 24 eFEXs are require to process all of the data from the calorimeters within the range || < 2.5.
-The hardware and firmware on all eFEX modules is the same; the differences in core area processed are implemented via programmable parameters.

 Output Bandwidth

-The real-time output data of the eFEX are transmitted to the L1Topo system.
-This system comprises multiple, identical modules, and the eFEX is assumed to transmit the same data to each module.
-Furthermore, each L1Topo module houses two FPGAs, and, ideally, the eFEX should transmit the same data to each L1Topo FPGA, to maximise the flexibility and minimise the latency of L1Topo.
+The real-time output data of the jFEX are transmitted to the L1Topo system.
+This system comprises multiple, identical modules, and the jFEX is assumed to transmit the same data to each module.
+Furthermore, each L1Topo module houses two FPGAs, and, ideally, the jFEX should transmit the same data to each L1Topo FPGA, to maximise the flexibility and minimise the latency of L1Topo.

-Due to bandwidth constraints at the L1Topo input, the real-time output of the eFEX is carried on a single fibre per jFEX FPGA to each L1Topo FPGA.
-The exact format of the eFEX TOBs is yet to be defined, but they are estimated to be approximate 30 bits in size.
+Due to bandwidth constraints at the L1Topo input, the real-time output of the jFEX is carried on a single fibre per jFEX FPGA to each L1Topo FPGA.
+The exact format of the jFEX TOBs is yet to be defined, but they are estimated to be approximate 40 bits in size.
 Due to the symmetry in the jFEX system each jFEX FPGA has one MiniPOD transmitter with 12 available channels for the real-time output.
 This can be used to cover an increased number of L1Topo modules or an increased number of available input links compared to the currently planned system.

-per FPGA parallel IO links can be used to merge the TOBs within the four FPGAs of each module.
+If the available bandwidth per FPGA is not sufficient, parallel IO links can be used to merge the TOBs within the four FPGAs of each module.
 This option requires an increased latency compared to the direct output from each processor separately.

 Readout Data Path

-readout bandwidth calculation table should go in the functional section, as a subsection of readout – should be noted that Phase-2 drive the requirements.

-readout section needs to describe XTOBs

-Add to the readout functional section: for a particular bunch crossing, the tob data (and XTOB data when enabled) maybe empty . in such cases a control word is inserted into the readout path to indicate this.
-This word, which is used for flow-control, is internal to the efex. it is not passed to the ROD.

-On receipt of an L1A signal, the eFEX provides data to a number of systems: in Run 3, it provides RoI data to Level-2; in Run 4, it provides RoI data to L1Track and L1Calo (the eFEX being part of L0Calo in Run 4); in both Run 3 and Run 4, it provides data to the DAQ system.
+On receipt of an L1A signal, the jFEX provides data to a number of systems: in Run 3, it provides RoI data to Level-2; in Run 4, it provides RoI data to L1Track and L1Calo (the jFEX being part of L0Calo in Run 4); in both Run 3 and Run 4, it provides data to the DAQ system.
 Collectively, these data are referred to here as readout data.